Nima-Khodabandelou/Notes/notes.md

 ##
 Serialization

- writing state of object into byte stream
+ writing state of obj into byte stream

  used in Hibernate, RMI, JPA, EJB and JMS

- used to travel object's state on network (known as marshaling).
+ used to travel obj's state on network (known as marshaling).

  to save state to storage for later restoration

  Serializable interface -> to serialize (super-)class ->
- to prevent  child class serialization -> implement writeObject()/readObject() along with throw NotSerializableException in subclass.
+ to prevent  child class serialization -> implement writeobj()/readobj() along with throw NotSerializableException in sub.
 ##
 transient data member can not be serialized
 ##
-Externalizable interface: write state of object into byte stream in compressed format
+Externalizable interface: write state of obj into byte stream in compressed format

 	Serializable -> marker interface -> no methods